resiprocate/resiprocate/README.txt

 - don't allow TCP allocate request over UDP
 - refresh allocations (3/4 lifetime) <- before
 - retries should be paced at 500ms, 1000ms, 2000ms, etc. - after 442, 443, or 444 response
-- UDP Set Active Dest Requests, to change, must remove first, wait 5 seconds, then set new
 - ability to send an empty packet in a SendInd
 - DNS Discovery (?)
 - Server Binding Usage - ability to handle Binding Requests, Shared Secret Requests (?)